elastic/harp/README.md

 ### Like a Data pipeline but for secret

-`harp` allows you to handle secrets using deterministic pipelines expressed using a atomic serie of cli operations applied to a commonly shared container immutable and standalone filesystem used to store secret collection (Bundle) generated from a template engine via user specification, or external secret value comming from files or secret storage.
+`harp` allows you to handle secrets using deterministic pipelines expressed using an atomic series of CLI operations applied to a commonly shared container immutable and standalone filesystem used to store secret collection (Bundle) generated from a template engine via user specification, or external secret value coming from files or external secret storage.

 ![Pipelines](docs/harp/img/SM-HARP.png)

+These pipelines use the immutable container filesystem as a data exchange protocol and could be extended for new input, intermediary operation or output via plugins created with the `harp` SDK.

+### Immutable transformation

+Each applied transformation create a container with transformed data inside.
+This will enforce container reproducibility by eliminating cumulative side-effects applied to the same container.

+The container handles for you the confidentiality and integrity protection applied to the secret collection stored inside and manipulated by copy during the pipeline execution.

 ## What can I do?